France cancels UK invite to migrant meeting after Johnson letter | DW | 26.11.2021

 The worst loss of life of its kind in the English Channel has led to the two countries trading blame in their public communications and statements.

-Darmanin made note of this in his note to Patel, saying: "Making it public made it even worse.
+Darmanin made note of this in his message to Patel, saying: "Making it public made it even worse.
 I therefore need to cancel our meeting in Calais on Sunday."

-France had called for the multinational meeting because it believes that most of the migrants crossing the Channel start their journey elsewhere in the EU these days, after concerted efforts in recent years to close the once-notorious "Jungle" migrant camp in the port city of Calais where people hoping to reach Britain used to congregate.
+France had called for the multinational meeting because it believes most of the migrants crossing the channel start their journey elsewhere in the EU, after concerted efforts in recent years to close the once-notorious "Jungle" migrant camp in the port city of Calais where people hoping to reach Britain used to congregate.

 The vehicle of one of the five suspects arrested since the tragedy was registered in Germany, Darmanin said on Thursday.

-After a reduction in migrant crossings of the world's busiest waterway following the "Jungle's" closure, the numbers have since started to rise again.
+After a reduction in migrant crossings of the world's busiest waterway following the closure of the "Jungle," the numbers have since started to rise again.

 Ties between Britain and France have been severely strained in recent years, primarily as a result of the Brexit process.